Big Brother (franchise): Other exchanges

 In 2009, as part of the casting process for Italy's GF9, Doroti Polito and Leonia Coccia visited Spain's GH10.

 In 2012, four contestants from Denmark's BB4 visited Sweden's BB6 and competed in a Viking-themed challenge.
 The Danish team won and 'kidnapped' Swedish contestant Annica Englund to the Denmark house for the following week.

 In 2012, evicted housemate Laisa Portella of Brazil (from BBB12) was a guest on Spain's Gran Hermano 13 for a week; the following week, non-evicted Noemí Merino of GH13 stayed in the Brazilian Big Brother house for 5 days.

 In 2016, Big Brother UK housemate Nikki Grahame and Big Brother Australia housemate Tim Dormer were voted in by Canada to be houseguests on the 4th season of Big Brother Canada.
 Similarly, Big Brother UK housemate Jade Goody appeared as a housemate on the 2nd season of Bigg Boss Hindi.

 Big Brother Australia (2015) contestant Priya Malik joined Bigg Boss 9 (India) the same year as a wild card.

 In 2017, GHVIP5 contestant Elettra Lamborghini visited Brazil's BBB17.

 In 2019, the winner of Italy's GF15, Alberto Mezzetti visited Brazil's BBB19.

 In 2022, Bindhu Madhavi, 4th Runner-up of Bigg Boss Tamil 2017 made her entry as a contestant in a Telugu back to win spin-off named Bigg Boss Non-Stop and emerged as the winner of that show respectively.

 After winning the debut season of Bigg Boss Marathi (regional version of Big Brother), winner Megha Dhade made her entry in Bigg Boss season 12 as a wild card contestant.

 After winning season 2 of Bigg Boss Marathi (regional version of Big Brother), winner Shiv Thakare made her entry in Bigg Boss 16.

+In 2021, Shamita Shetty who was a contestant on Bigg Boss 3 re-appeared as a contestant firstly in the first season of Bigg Boss OTT and later in Bigg Boss 15.